superhero/js.request/README.md

-# Wrapper - http/https
+# Request

 Licence: [Do What The Fuck You Want To Public License (WTFPL)](http://www.wtfpl.net/about/).

 ---

-A wrapper for the http and https modules I set together to be able to simplify my api calls..
+A wrapper for the http and https modules request function.
+I put this together to be able to simplify my api requests..

 ## Install

-`npm install @superhero/wrapper/http`
+`npm install @superhero/request`

 ...or just set the dependency in your `package.json` file: